Costalegre: History

 The Spanish used Bahía de Navidad for ship building, repairs, and as a jumping off point to the Philippines in the mid-16th century.

 During President Ávila Camacho's administration (1940–1946), Mexico launched a vigorous campaign to attract U.S. and international tourists.
 Under the leadership of Miguel Alemán and Alejandro Buelna, the government utilized press, radio, and film, alongside promotional exhibits and English-narrated travelogues, to advertise Mexico's attractions.

 By the 1950s, these efforts significantly boosted tourism, with 95% of visitors being U.S. residents.
 Infrastructure improvements, such as highways and airports, further facilitated travel, with air travel emerging as a key factor.

-Since 1970, tourism has become a vital sector of Mexico’s economy, ranking as the second-largest employer and consistently among the top three earners of foreign exchange.
-Mexico leads Latin America in tourism exports reflects the global trend of tourism becoming one of the fastest-growing and economically significant industries.
+Since 1970, tourism has become a vital sector of Mexico's economy, ranking as the second-largest employer and consistently among the top three earners of foreign exchange.
+Mexico leads Latin America in tourism exports, reflecting the global trend of tourism becoming one of the fastest-growing and economically significant industries.

-In the 1990s, the Jalisco state government has promoted this zone as a tourist attraction, grouping all these beaches under the common name of "Costalegre".
+Since the 1990s, the Jalisco state government has promoted this zone as a tourist attraction, grouping all these beaches under the common name of "Costalegre".